pytorch/pytorch/docs/source/onnx_dynamo.rst

   tensor_x = torch.rand((64, 1, 28, 28), dtype=torch.float32)
   export_output = torch.onnx.dynamo_export(MNISTModel(), tensor_x)

-As the code above shows, all you need is to provide ``torch.onnx.dynamo_export`` with an instance of the model and its input.
+As the code above shows, all you need is to provide :func:`torch.onnx.dynamo_export` with an instance of the model and its input.
-The exporter will then return an instance of ``torch.onnx.ExportOutput`` that contains the exported ONNX graph along with extra information.
+The exporter will then return an instance of :class:`torch.onnx.ExportOutput` that contains the exported ONNX graph along with extra information.

-The in-memory model (type: onnx.ModelProto) is available at ``export_output.model_proto`` following `ONNX IR spec <https://github.com/onnx/onnx/blob/main/docs/IR.md>`_, but the ONNX model can also be serialized into a `Protobuf file <https://protobuf.dev/>`_ using the ``torch.onnx.ExportOutput.save`` API.
+The in-memory model available through ``export_output.model_proto`` is an ``onnx.ModelProto`` object in compliance with the `ONNX IR spec <https://github.com/onnx/onnx/blob/main/docs/IR.md>`_.
+The ONNX model be serialized into a `Protobuf file <https://protobuf.dev/>`_ using the :meth:`torch.onnx.ExportOutput.save` API.

 .. code-block:: python